 Double click the line to display it in your document viewer on the right side of your screen.
 You can also right click and choose Open in Viewer.
 The document displays in the viewer.
 Use the arrows on the top left of the viewer to scroll through the document pages.
+Use the scroll slider on the bottom of the search window to scroll through the indexes for the search results.